QuICC/QuICC-Solver/Components/Transform/src/Fft/Chebyshev/LinearMap/Projector/README.md

         Errors while running CTest

     You can set the ULP in `Components/Transform/TestSuite/Tests/Transform/Chebyshev/LinearMap/Projector/CMakeLists.txt` to a higher value.
 This obviously makes sense if the test generally passes, except for a few values (that do not fail by much).

+    The rule is then to set the ULP to 10% higher than needed and round up to closest 5.